 - Use a short HDMI extension cable or splitter if you need to frequently plug and unplug the HDMI cable.
 You can keep it connected to the PS4 all the time and connect to it instead of the PS4 HDMI port.
 This prevents the port on the console from wearing out.

-How to replace a PS4 HDMI port – Step-by-Step
+How to replace the HDMI port on a Playstation 4

 Opening the PS4